All Episodes

 That is not appropriate.

-But again, in drawing from Hopi tradition, reincarnation as I believe most people speak of it, says that in essence what you do in this life dictates what will occur or what your life will be like when you return to this planet in the future.
+But again, in drawing from Hopi tradition, reincarnation, as I believe most people speak of it, says that in essence, what you do in this life dictates what will occur or what your life will be like when you return to this planet in the future.

-The difficulty with that concept is that the Hopi do not generally I believe that reincarnation demands a return to this planet.
+The difficulty with that concept is that the Hopi do not generally believe that reincarnation demands a return to this planet.

-In fact, you could end up on a far distant star, you could end up on a planet in another galaxy, perhaps in another universe.
+You could end up on a planet in another galaxy, perhaps in another universe.

 So in that regard, yes, what you do here does dictate what you will do there.